tumido/llm-d-deployer/quickstart/README.md

 # llm-d Quick Start

 Getting Started with llm-d on Kubernetes.
+For specific instructions on how to install llm-d on minikube, see the [README-minikube.md](README-minikube.md) instructions.

 For more information on llm-d, see the llm-d git repository [here](https://github.com/llm-d/llm-d) and website [here](https://llm-d.ai).